keremtigre/flutter_bootcamp_works/odev7/README.md

-# odev5
+# odev7

-Yemek Sepeti Clone App
+Todo List App

-## Proje Açıklaması
+## App Details

-This is a YemekSepeti Clone Project.
+This application was built with mvvm architecture and the flutter_bloc library was used as state management.
+Sqflite was used to store and retrieve data.

-## Proje Görseli
+## App Images

 <img src="odev7.png" width="350" height="600">